cosmos/mainnet/README.md

 **WARNING: THIS IS NOT THE FINAL RECOMMENDATION FOR THE GENESIS FILE**

-The Interchain Foundation (ICF) will recommend a particular genesis file and software version, but there is no guarantee a network will ever start from it - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
-Such outcomes and many more are outside the ICF's control and completely in the hands of the community.

 This repository contains a work-in-progress recommendation for the genesis file called [`penultimate_genesis.json`](./penultimate_genesis.json).
 It **IS NOT** the final recommended genesis file.
 If you find an error in this genesis file, please contact us